 Depression is a complex and often debilitating condition affecting millions of people worldwide.
 Traditional treatments like antidepressants and therapy help many people, but we also have cases known as treatment-resistant depression; this is where traditional treatments fail to help the person suffering from depression.

+In recent years, ketamine has gained attention as a potential breakthrough for treatment-resistant depression.
 This article explores the science, benefits, and risks of using ketamine for depression.

 - Medical-grade ketamine can help people with treatment-resistant depression

-- Ketamine is an alternative depression treatment only explored when other treatments have failed
+- Ketamine is an alternative depression treatment, only explored when other treatments have failed

 - Administration of medical-grade ketamine should only be given under professional supervision